-This CLE webinar will provide counsel with an understanding of the critical issues which must be addressed by a startup before commencing business.
+This CLE course will provide counsel with an understanding of the critical issues a startup must address before commencing business.
 The panel will discuss how to document the management role, compensation and exit strategy for the founders, the importance of entity type and structure, protection of trade secrets and intellectual property, employment agreements and equity compensation, issues with third-party contractors, and more.

 - Equity structure and compensation of founders and employees

 - Equity compensation for founders and future employees

 - Financing business operations

 - Determining the source of capital: debt and equity